Attracting Attention at Career Fairs

 - Visit the Student Registration booth to obtain a name tag and information packet.

 6. Communicate with Employers

 - Find out what you can do to be considered, get more information, and arrange an interview or secure an on-site visit.

 - Reveal information in a give and take fashion (PDF).
 Identify employers' needs and then match your skills to those needs.

-7. Record Information in your Notebook/Portfolio
+7. Record Information

 - Make notes after each stop at the fair on the information you gain, especially their follow-up and interview plans.

 - Pick up business cards and firm literature.

 - Recruiters like to know that you are interested.
 Write a follow-up note as soon as possible expressing interest.

 - If you missed a company, drop a note to express interest.
 Include your resume.

 - Companies participate in fairs to identify prospective candidates for intern, co-op and career positions.
 They usually follow-up on their leads.
 Many participate in next-day interviews the day after a career fair.